2pass Home

-Listen to 2pass How 2 Deal With Emergency Vehicles
+How to Deal With Emergency Vehicles

 You could encounter an emergency vehicle at any time while on the road.
 It's important that you know what to do as delaying emergency vehicles could cost lives.

-The NEW Highway Code Rule 219 says :- Emergency and Incident Support vehicles.
+The Highway Code Rule 219 says :- Emergency and Incident Support vehicles.
 You should look and listen for ambulances, fire engines, police, doctors or other emergency vehicles using flashing blue, red or green lights and sirens or flashing headlights, or Highways Agency Traffic Officer and Incident Support vehicles using flashing amber lights.
 When one approaches do not panic.
 Consider the route of such a vehicle and take appropriate action to let it pass, while complying with all traffic signs.
 If necessary, pull to the side of the road and stop, but try to avoid stopping before the brow of a hill, a bend or narrow section of road.
 Do not endanger yourself, other road users or pedestrians and avoid mounting the kerb.
 Do not brake harshly on approach to a junction or roundabout, as a following vehicle may not have the same view as you.

 Different types of emergency vehicles include:-